Lipa, Batangas: Barangays

+Lipa is politically subdivided into 72 barangays, as shown in the matrix below.
+Each barangay consists of puroks and some have sitios.

-Lipa is politically subdivided into 72 barangays; San Jose was formerly known as Patay.
+San Jose was formerly known as Patay.
 In 1955, the sitios of Duhatan, Tagbakin, Initan, Malabong and Halang (then part of the Pinagtungolan barrio) became an independent barrio.

 In 1957, the sitios of Waniwani, Sayatin and Look were moved from the Balete barrio to the barrio of Look.

 Climate

 Lipa has a tropical monsoon climate (Köppen system: Am) under the Köppen climate classification, with a dry season between January and April, and rain for the rest of the year.
 The average yearly temperature is 25.6 C. The highest recorded temperature is 35.7 C, and the lowest recorded temperature is 16.4 C.

 Demographics

 The population of Lipa, Batangas, in the 2020 census was 372,931 people, with a density of sigfig 372,931/209.40.

 Language

 Tagalog is the most widely spoken language in the city.
 English is the medium of instruction in schools and is widely understood and spoken especially in the business community and for official documents.